learn-co-curriculum/react-hooks-redux-action-creators/README.md

 store.dispatch(incrementCount());
 ```

-Ok, so in the above lines of code we define a function called `incrementCount()`
+In the above lines of code we define a function called `incrementCount()` whose
-whose job is to return an action.
-Then we execute the `incrementCount()`
+job is to return an action.
+Then we execute the `incrementCount()` function,
-function, which returns that action, and we dispatch that action to the store.
+which returns that action, and we dispatch that action to the store.
+If you
-If you think that this is equivalent to
+think that this is equivalent to
 `store.dispatch({ type: 'counter/increment' })`, you are right.

 We prefer wrapping our actions in a function, because oftentimes our actions